 When you buy an inexpensive bag of beans or cup of coffee, chances are good that you’ll be drinking Robusta.
-It’s the second most-popular variety, mostly because of the beans’ dramatically lower price and bountiful supply.
+It’s the second-most popular coffee variety, mostly because of the beans’ dramatically-lower price and bountiful supply.

 Other Types of Beans

-You’re not likely to find anything other than Arabica or Robusta beans at your local store.
-It’s even rare for high-end coffee vendors to use other types of beans.
+You’re not likely to find anything other than Arabica or Robusta beans at your local store, and it’s rare for high-end coffee vendors to use other types of beans.

 But they do exist.